Troubleshooting Common Net Banking Issues Faced by Senior Citizens

 Step 2: Waiting for automatic reversal: If funds were debited but not credited, wait for the bank’s automatic reversal process.
 For UPI transactions, NPCI (2026) guidelines state that funds should be reversed within one business day (T+1).
 For other net banking transfers, this period might extend to 2-3 business days.

-Step 3: When to contact your bank: If the automatic reversal doesn’t occur within the stipulated timeframe, it’s time to contact your bank’s customer support.
+Step 3: When to contact your bank: If the automatic reversal does not occur within the stipulated timeframe, it is time to contact your bank’s customer support.
 Provide them with the transaction ID, date, amount, and a clear description of the issue.
-You can also raise a formal complaint via the RBI Complaint Management System (CMS) portal if your bank doesn’t resolve the issue within 30 days, as per RBI (2026).
+You can also raise a formal complaint via the RBI Complaint Management System (CMS) portal if your bank does not resolve the issue within 30 days, as per RBI (2026) guidelines.

 Keeping Your Account Safe Online